K-vanc/Tempest-EPG-Generator/README.md

 <br>&nbsp;&nbsp;&nbsp;&nbsp;🔹 fusion module
 <br>&nbsp;&nbsp;&nbsp;&nbsp;🔹 inverter module
 <br>&nbsp;&nbsp;&nbsp;&nbsp;🔹 enable/disable logging
-<br><br>From "Channel Configuration" tab you can add/remove/change position of channels only with a few click and "Register" your channels.<br><br>
+<br><br>In "Channel Configuration" tab you can add/remove/change position of channels only with a few click and "Register" your channels.<br><br>
 ![chcfg](https://user-images.githubusercontent.com/97025515/148505923-d2acf7a1-773c-4e3f-bd3b-42ea5b47ae61.jpg)
-<br><br>From "Channel Indexer" tab you can edit channel ids,xmltv_ids,display names and set cyclone module for channels. **Cyclone module** will automatically run when selected channel failed or returned with no data and update failed channel with selected cyclone alternative.
+<br><br>In "Channel Indexer" tab you can edit channel ids,xmltv_ids,display names and set cyclone module for channels. **Cyclone module** will automatically run when selected channel failed or returned with no data and update failed channel with selected cyclone alternative.
 Also auto-duplicate check for xmltv_ids will be done silently and duplicated xmltv_ids will be highlighted.<br><br>
 ![cindx](https://user-images.githubusercontent.com/97025515/148506365-d299b2dd-1939-4947-b18d-2c4b1fb99061.jpg)